appdev-lessons/using-rake-grade/content.md

 <!-- ![](/assets/grades-token.png) -->
 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1686005312/grades-token_vyb9cy.png)

-You will get a pop up window in the Codespace workspace asking for permission to paste from your clipboard into the workspace, you should "Allow" this action.
+You will get a pop up window in the codespace asking for permission to paste from your clipboard into the workspace, you should "Allow" this action.

 <!-- ![](assets/grades-token-enter.png) -->
 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1686008287/grades-token-enter_wf7s8y.png)